Tay Keith

-Brytavious Lakeith Chambers (born September 20, 1996), known professionally as Tay Keith, is an American record producer and songwriter.
-He is best known for co-producing Travis Scott's 2018 single "Sicko Mode", peaking at number one on the Billboard Hot 100, BlocBoy JB's "Look Alive", peaking at number 5 on the Hot 100, and Drake's "Nonstop", peaking at number two.
-He is signed to publishing deal with Warner Chappell Music and is a BMI member.
+Brytavious Lakeith Chambers (born September 20, 1996) known professionally as Tay Keith, is an American record producer.
+He is best known for co-producing Travis Scott's 2018 single "Sicko Mode", which peaked atop the Billboard Hot 100, as well as Drake's "Nonstop", BlocBoy JB's "Look Alive", and Eminem’s "Not Alike" which peaked at numbers two, five, and twenty-four on the chart, respectively.
+His 2023 single, "Pound Town" (with Sexyy Red) marked his first entry on the chart as a lead artist.

 On December 15, 2018, Tay Keith earned his bachelor's degree from Middle Tennessee State University (MTSU) in Murfreesboro, Tennessee.
 He was nominated for Best Rap Song for his work on "Sicko Mode" at the 61st Annual Grammy Awards.
+He is signed to publishing deal with Warner Chappell Music and is a BMI member.

 Early life

-Brytavious Lakeith Chambers was born on September 20, 1996, in South Memphis, Tennessee, where he was also raised.
-He grew up with his mom and dad knowing that music was going to be his strong point.
-Keith is the youngest family member out of his two brothers and two sisters.
+Keith was born in South Memphis, Tennessee.

 When he was around fourteen, he began to make music and publish it to YouTube and DatPiff.
 He also had a piano which he used to make songs and remake popular songs.
 One of the songs he managed to remake was Lil Wayne's "Lollipop".

 Keith met fellow American rapper BlocBoy JB when he was fourteen, after he moved to Raleigh in North Memphis.
 The two began making music together shortly afterward.